mehulagg/gitlab/doc/development/documentation/feature_flags.md

 > - It's [deployed behind a feature flag](<replace with path to>/user/feature_flags.md), disabled by default.
 > - It's disabled on GitLab.com.
 > - It's not recommended for production use.
+> - The behavior of this feature in development may abruptly change or be completely removed in a future version of GitLab.
 > - To use it in GitLab self-managed instances, ask a GitLab administrator to [enable it](#anchor-to-section). **(FREE SELF)**

 WARNING: